erik-bleich/erik-bleich.github.io/about.md

     <h3>A. Maurits van der Veen</h3>
     <img class="bio-img" src="/assets/images/bio-pics/maurits.jpg" alt="" height="350px" width="250px"/>
     <p class="bio-text">A. Maurits van der Veen is a faculty affiliate of the Media Portrayals of Minorities Project.
 He is Associate Professor of Government at William & Mary, where he directs the <a href="https://stair.wm.edu/">STAIR lab</a>.
-He develops text analysis procedures that we use in Media Portrayals of Minorities Project research and is a co-author on numerous MPoMP research projects.</p>
+He develops text analysis procedures that we use in Media Portrayals of Minorities Project research and is a co-author on numerous MPOMP research projects.</p>

     <h3>Mira Chugh</h3>
     <p class="bio-text">Mira Chugh, Middlebury College ’20, is a Computer Science major from Connecticut.
 She joined the Media Portrayals of Minorities Project in 2018, after taking the Winter term lab course.
 Mira worked on a project in the Media and Minorities lab named “Newspaper Coverage of Victims of Sexual Assault and Misconduct.”</p>